Yebbenbe/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ### December 2022

 - **Fixed: Upload failures logs**.
 Items that failed in SPO (SharePoint Online) upload process weren't listed in the migration log, and was inconsistent with the final migration result.
-This has been fixed.
+This issue has been fixed.

 - **Report fields refined**.
 The fields of downloaded reports are improved for clarity and readability.